ckravi/super-heat/README.md

 To demonstrate this power in heat, we create simple custom heat resources that would efficiently do:

-* Certain OSS/BSS tasks like granular accounting and metering.
+* Certain OSS/BSS tasks like business based accounting and metering.
-* Intelligent oversubscription
+* Intelligent capacity oversubscription
-* Intelligent service parameter discovery
+* Intelligent network service parameter discovery

-## Usecase: Per-tenant Per-VNF metering record

-Use heat to generate accounting records of usage of every type of VNF on a per-tenant basis.
-This can easily be extended to do OSS/BSS task like billing, licensing etc.

 ## Usecase: Priority Aware Network Service Admission Control